-The upgrade process couldn't be simpler.
-Just head to Microsoft's accessibility website, download the program that's listed on their upgrade page, and then install your free Windows 10 update.
+Assuming your conscience is clear enough to continue and you're coming from a copy of Windows 7, 8 or 8.1, the upgrade process couldn't be simpler: Just head to Microsoft's accessibility website, download the program listed on their upgrade page, and install your free copy of Windows 10.

 Use an Old Windows 7 or 8.1 Key

-Microsoft hasn't commented what's going on here, or whether it will block this method in the future.
-They seem more concerned about getting as many people onto Windows 10 as possible, maybe they figure most users will indirectly end up paying for a license when buying an off-the-shelf system.
+Microsoft hasn't commented about what's going on here or whether it will block this method in the future.
+The company seems more concerned about getting as many people onto Windows 10 as possible.

 You can also download a 90-day evaluation version of Windows 10 Enterprise from Microsoft's website.